-In this tutorial, I’m going to show you how I use EQ in Garageband, both in the mixing phase, as well as in the final mastering stage at the end.
+In this tutorial, I’m going to show you how I use EQ in Garageband, both in the mixing phase, as well as in the final mastering stage at the end, but first, what is it?
+And what’s the quickest way of going about it?

-First things first, I’m going to run through a quick tutorial for how I equalized a song for a client.
-You’ll be able to see all of the changes I made, and why I made them, and then I’ll discuss some of these concepts in full afterward.
+I’m going to run through a quick tutorial for how I equalized a song for a client.
+You’ll be able to see all of the changes I made, and why I made them, and then I’ll discuss some of these concepts in full afterward alongside a YouTube video.
+Also, since I first made this article, I’ve upgraded to better plugins like FabFilter’s Pro-Q EQ (from Plugin Boutique), which is one of the best EQs on the market for a number of reasons including because it allows you to Solo frequency ranges, but I digress.

 How To EQ Bass, Guitar, Drums, And Synths